luispuerto/luispuerto-net/_posts/2018-01-12-install-r-100-homebrew-edition-with-openblas-openmp-my-version.md

 ## Libxml2

-It&#8217;s highly recomendable to install this library since it&#8217;s somehow necessary to install some packages depending on the version of your macOS system.
-It&#8217;s really small (10 mb) so you are losing nothing installing it.
+It's highly recomendable to install this library since it's somehow necessary to install some packages depending on the version of your macOS system.
+It's really small (10 mb) so you are losing nothing installing it.

 <pre class="lang:sh decode:true" title="Installing LibXML2">$ brew install libxml2
 $ brew link libxml2 --force</pre>